Cystitis in cats

 How do cats get cystitis?

-• an abnormal response to stress
+• stress and/or an abnormal response to stress

 What Causes What Causes